 She was just going out for a short bike ride around her neighborhood.
 It didn’t seem necessary to carry an ID, or even wear a helmet.
-Ten minutes later she was found lying on the ground unconscious near a bike path.
+Ten minutes later she was found lying in the dirt unconscious near a bike path.
 The bystander who found her, called 911 and an ambulance arrived soon afterwards.
 Then a kind Emergency Medical Technician whisked her off to the emergency room with her mind constantly weaving in and out of consciousness.
 After numerous X-rays and cat scans she ended up in the neuro unit of the hospital for observation.

 This is a true story.
 It happened to me back in 2008 in Fort Collins.
 My own tumble over the handle bars and into a nasty bike accident, led to fractured ribs, an injured wrist and thigh, and a traumatic brain injury.